pvydro/libgdx-ammo-inferno/README.md

 Jump in and test your skills against the deathly beasts of the cave.
 When you're done and want to tell your story - or managed to break the game, contact us at: pedro@flizzet.com

+## Setup/Requirements
+- Android SDK Version: 20
+- Android Build Tools Version: 25.0.2
+- Gradle version: 1.5.0

+### Run configuration
+Run configurations must set the working directory to android/assets

+## Directory Lister
+### Why
+Ammo Inferno reads a dirs.txt file, containing all asset file names, for a load on mobile that doesn't require searching through directories - an extremely expensive operation.
+### What
+Directory lister turns dirs.txt into a array style list, as a work around in the case of file not found exceptions